 This is an unissued banknote that was printed but never released into circulation.
 This means that a bundle (or brick of) banknotes were stored and discovered and then later sold (likely for less than Face Value).
 Much later, owners of these "remainders" sold them to dealers and they eventually reached the market at a much inflated price.
 Most remainders have no serial number or signature.

 Much like "specimens" I avoid "remainders" because they never reached circulation.
 [One of the reasons a collector strives to acquire a high grade note is because that note is rare based on its condition!]
 You cannot apply the same principal to either remainders or specimens.
 Every catalogue pricing panel guesses what a banknote's value is according to grade.
 Estimates are based on past auctions, online sales, # issued, and such viable data on losses in production.
 Then they factor in DEMAND (which will look at the coin collectors & newbies who don't want to research).
 In my books, you've got to throw out the book OR be extremely skeptical on the BV for specimens (more based on low #/newbie demand) & remainders in any condition less than UNC since they were never intended to be circulated!
-Proofs & specimens are most briskly sold for seldom seen banknotes (like the 1935 Canadian $500 banknote) but this is a rich man's affair more for bragging rights than anything else.
+Proofs & specimens are most briskly sold for seldom seen banknotes (like the 1935 Canadian $500 banknote) but this is a rich man's playground, more for bragging rights than completing a set.

 For a more comprehensive list of World replacement indicators (prefix or asterisk) see this Substitute Note link from Moneypedia.